Doc077/melonly-core/README.md

 ## Installation

 To create a fresh Melonly project you can use the CLI installer.
-You only have to install once `@melonly/cli` package and you'll be able to run useful commands:
+You only have to install `@melonly/cli` package.
+Then you'll be able to run `melon` commands:

 ```shell
 npm install -g @melonly/cli